genmeblog/techtest/docs/api.md

 #### Add or update

-To add (or update existing) column call `add-or-update-column` function.
+To add (or replace existing) column call `add-or-replace-column` function.
 Function accepts:

 -   `ds` - a dataset
 -   `column-name` - if it's existing column name, column will be replaced